Close Menu

 Tips for Arranging Furniture

-- Consider traffic patterns.
-Position furniture with regard to entryways, passageways, and natural movement through the space.
+• Consider traffic patterns.
+Position furniture about entryways, passageways, and natural movement through the space.

 Proper furniture placement establishes the foundation for a living room that both looks and functions beautifully.
 By keeping these key pointers in mind, you can avoid cramped quarters and awkward aesthetics.